tbh717/portfolio-site/content/posts/2021-06-15---Introductions.md

 template: "post"
 draft: false
 slug: "introductions"
-category: "Self-Aggrandizement"
+category: "Metablogging"
 tags:
+   - "Personal"
-   - "Self-Reflection"
+   - "Self-Aggrandizement"
 description: "Open the curtains / Singing birds / Read me blogging in Markdown ..."
-socialImage: "/media/image-2.jpg"
+socialImage: "/media/river-tbh.jpg"
 ---

 The year is 2021.
 My prior personal website was a unmaintainable, overly complicated that mangled and dumbed down the very capable Jekyll static site generator system into a simple portfolio site and cut out the blogging features.

-Very little is different this time except the choicer of SSG, as I've since switched to a Gatsby / Netlify flow.
+Very little is different this time except the choice of SSG, as I've since switched to a Gatsby / Netlify flow.
 This time, however, I asked myself: "why waste a perfectly good blog-aware framework?"

 So, at the very least, with the existence of this post, I know I'm not wasting all that fancy wiring.